 The academy's Inclusion Leader regularly attends the LA's SENCO network meetings in order to keep up to date with local and national updates in SEND.
-She also attends the Holly Lodge and the local Surrey SENCO meetings to work in conjunction with our local schools.
+She also attends meetings to work in conjunction with our local schools.

-SECTION 9: Storing and managing information
+13 Storing and managing information

-Each child on the SEND Register has a record file which contains all master copies of information relevant to that child.
+Each child on the SEND Register has a record file which contains all master copies of information relevant to that child's SEND needs.
 These are stored in a locked cupboard.
 It is very important that this information is shared with the people working with the child.
 The Inclusion Leader shares relevant information with members of staff in the academy.
 This includes the up-to-date SEND Register, agency reports, records of meetings etc.

-At the end of each academic year the information about the children with SEND is shared with the new class teacher as part of our transition programme.
+At the end of each academic year the information about the children with SEND is shared with the new class teacher as part of our transition arrangements.
 This helps ensure that transition is as seamless as possible.
 When children transfer to new schools all relevant SEND information is passed onto the new school.

-SECTION 10: Reviewing the policy
+14 Reviewing the policy